The 2020 Inman Park Festival has been canceled. We hope to see it back better than ever in 2021.

 It’s been called Atlanta’s “most spirited and eclectic” street festival, and it’s our personal favorite here at Atlanta On The Cheap.
-The Inman Park Festival takes place each year during the last weekend of April — which is Saturday, April 27th and Sunday, April 28th this year.
+The Inman Park Festival takes place each year during the last weekend of April — which is Saturday, April 25th and Sunday, April 26th in 2020.

 Admission to the festival, including the parade, kids’ zone, and the live entertainment, is always FREE.
 There is plenty of food for sale on site.
 As always, the marketplace is a big draw, allowing you to shop for arts, crafts, vintage items, and more.